grcarmenaty/pymodal/README.rst

     pip install -e .[dev]

-This will also potentially install all the development requirements, which you can find in `requirements-dev.txt <https://github.com/grcarmenaty/pymodal/blob/master/requirements-dev.txt>`_, although they will be included here as well for clarity's sake:
+This will also potentially install all the development requirements, which you can find in `requirements-dev.txt <https://github.com/grcarmenaty/pymodal/blob/master/requirements-dev.txt>`_, although they are included here as well for clarity's sake:

 - pytest